paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-001-general.md

   (D) the Air Force Reserve;

+  (E) the Space Force Reserve;

-  (E) the Coast Guard Reserve;
+  (F) the Coast Guard Reserve;

-  (F) the Army National Guard of the United States; and
+  (G) the Army National Guard of the United States; and

-  (G) the Air National Guard of the United States.
+  (H) the Air National Guard of the United States.

 (28) The term “nursing home care” means the accommodation of convalescents or other persons who are not acutely ill and not in need of hospital care, but who require nursing care and related medical services, if such nursing care and medical services are prescribed by, or are performed under the general direction of, persons duly licensed to provide such care.
 Such term includes services furnished in skilled nursing care facilities, in intermediate care facilities, and in combined facilities.
 It does not include domiciliary care.

 (29) The term “Vietnam era” means the following:

-  (A) The period beginning on February 28, 1961, and ending on May 7, 1975, in the case of a veteran who served in the Republic of Vietnam during that period.
+  (A) The period beginning on November 1, 1955, and ending on May 7, 1975, in the case of a veteran who served in the Republic of Vietnam during that period.

   (B) The period beginning on August 5, 1964, and ending on May 7, 1975, in all other cases.